Skip to content

 How long should my responses be?

 2-4 sentences is usually ideal.
 Long enough to be personal and substantive, short enough to respect everyone's time.
 For negative reviews, you may need a bit more space to address concerns and offer resolution.
+Google's review response character limit is 4,096 characters, but you should rarely need more than a few hundred.

 Ready to save time on review responses?